 "Sometimes you can’t help but wonder how kindred spirits find each other, and connect on a level that fires on all cylinders.
 The importance of chemistry in a musical partnership can not be overstated, and for the Highway Sisters, they have it in spades.
 Whether it was divine intervention, the universe’s magnetic pull, or just plain old coincidence, Amelia Presley and KK Bodiford found each other, and the rest of us can go to sleep at night knowing miracles do exist." -Music Mecca

-In April Highway Sisters’ EP, "Smoke & Mirrors," became available for Pre-Release.
-It will be released on June 13th.
+In April 2018, Highway Sisters’ EP, "Smoke & Mirrors," was released.
 Their EP was produced by Texas Producer, Eric Mckinney.
 The Highway Sisters signed with distribution label, Smith Music Group, who have worked with Grammy Award winners, Willie Nelson and Asleep at the Wheel, Oklahoma Red Dirt rockers, Cross Canadian Ragweed, Outlaw Country Troubadour, David Allan Coe, and three of Country Music's biggest breakout stars, Randy Rogers Band, Wade Bowen and Stoney LaRue.

-In 2018, The Highway Sisters were guests on the "Great Day Festive Friday" Fox 26 morning show in Fresno, California.
+On the day of their EP’s pre-release, the Highway Sisters were guests on the "Great Day Festive Friday" Fox 26 morning show in Fresno, California.
 They performed 5 segments live on-air.
 They were also guest performers, along with Buddy Jewell, at Valley Children's Hospital, and Laton Rodeo Grounds, as featured performers.
 The Highway Sisters were guests on the CBS morning show, "Great Day Houston."
-They have performed at The Grand Ole Opry and have opened for Red Dirt Artists, Stoney Larue and Brandon Rhyder as well as Willie Nelson’s granddaughter, Raelyn Nelson.
+They have performed at The Grand Ole Opry and have performed with artists; Stoney Larue, Cory Morrow, Craig Campbell, Curtis Grimes, Bri Bagwell, and Brandon Rhyder as well as Willie Nelson’s granddaughter, Raelyn Nelson.

 Together, Highway Sisters endured obstacles in a previous band when their styles and authenticity were challenged by a financier who worried more about appearance and “Smoke and Mirrors” (thus the EP name) than actually creating authentic music and staying genuine.
 The story found within this duo is deep, comical and inspiring.
 More than the story, the connection between these two “sisters” is nothing short of what legends are made of, thus coining their nicknames; “Thelma and Louise”.